Register a Company

 - Register your company with Lawpath in just 10 minutes.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you have experience as an electrician and are thinking about starting up your own business, there's a lot you need to know.
-From legal documents to marketing and how much to charge, here is your guide to setting up your electrician business.
+If you have finished your apprenticeship or have experience working as an electrician, launching your own electrical business can be a rewarding next step.
+From legal documents to marketing and how much to charge, here is your guide to setting up your new venture.

 Before you start your business, you need to make sure you have received proper training and experience as an electrician to work independently.